GoogleCloudPlatform/terraform-google-enterprise-application/3-fleetscope/README.md

    ```

 If you receive any errors or made any changes to the Terraform config or `terraform.tfvars`, re-run `terraform plan -chdir=./envs/production` before you run `terraform apply -chdir=./envs/production`.

+1. Repeat the same series of terraform commands but replace `-chdir=./envs/production` with `-chdir=./envs/nonproduction` to deploy the nonproduction environment.

+1. Repeat the same series of terraform commands but replace `-chdir=./envs/production` with `-chdir=./envs/development` to deploy the development environment.